-1 Intr roduction 1
+1 Introduction 1

-2 Bac kground and related work 3
+2 Background and related work 3

-3 Alg orithm overview 5
+3 Algorithm overview 5

-3.1 Basic functions 5
+3.1 Basic functions • • • 5

-3.1.1 Alpha-blending 5
+3.1.1 Alpha-blending \ldots \ldots \ldots \ldots \ldots \ldots 5

 3.1.2 Blinn-Phong Shading 6

 3.2 Front Rendering 6

-3.3 Deferred Shading 7
+3.3 Deferred Shading • • • 7

-4 т 0

-4 - blementation 9
+4 Implementation 9

-4.1 9 9
+4.1 Deferred shading with Front Rendering • • 9

-4.2 1 11
+4.2 OpenGL Extentions • • 11

-4.3 11
+4.3 G-Buffer and P-Buffer • 11

-4.4 Sorting 11
+4.4 Sorting • • • 11

-5 Res ults 13
+5 Results 13

-5.1 Test Model 13
+5.1 Test Model \ldots • • 13

-5.2 Performance 15
+5.2 Performance • 15

-5.3 Image Quality 21
+5.3 Image Quality • • • • • 18

-00

-6 2 3
+6 Conclusion and future work 21

-6.1 24
+6.1 References • 22

-6.2 Statement of collaboration 26

-Introduction
+Chapter 1 Introduction

 Deferred shading has become a popular technique often used for development of main stream video-game applications.
-The deferred shading technique renders a scene in two passes, submitting only the geometry in the first and calculating lighting in the second.
-The first pass renders a screen space representation of the scene which is later saved in different buffers.
-These buffers are later used to calculate lighting in the second pass.
-Doing so reduces the amount of lighting calculations needed when the amount of light sources is high.
 However, handling transparency has been a major disadvantage of the deferred shading techniques since the introduction of the concept in computer graphics.
-In the first pass a visbility test is used to speed up and prevent rendering of occluded geometry.
-The test is performed to ensure that only lighting calculations relevant to the final image are included.
-However, due to graphic hardware limitations, only one pixel worth of information can be saved at the time of the visibility test, therefore making it difficult to apply deferred shading technique for the rendering of transparent objects.
+Visibility testing is performed in deferred shading prior to computing any lighting calculations.
+The visibility test is done in the graphics hardware which makes the process time efficient.
+The test is performed to ensure that only relevant, to the final image, lightings are included in calculations.
+However, due to graphic hardware limitations, when only one fragment can be saved at the time - it is impossible to apply deferred shading technique for the rendering of transparent objects.
 Proper rendering of transparent objects dependents upon the visibility of each pixel.
 There are several ways to calculate this visibility.
 There are two most common techniques used for the final pixel color calculation: order-dependent and order-independent.
-The first one is based on the order of the rendered polygons.
+The first one is based on the order of the rendered fragments.
 This method often requires that all the polygons are sorted in back-to-front order, thereby providing an artifact-free result.
-The second group of techniques is indifferent to the order of processed polygons.
-The purpose of our work was the development of an efficient technique for deferred rendering of transparent objects and solving the following problem:
+The second group of techniques is indifferent to the order of processed fragments.
+The purpose of our work was the development of an efficient technique for deferred rendering of transparent objects.
+Within the frame of this project, several techniques for rendering transparent objects were examined on their advantages and disadvantages.
+Below we suggest a review of previous studies on deferred shading as well as some of the practical solutions for application of this technique in transparency.
+We propose a prototype of own developed technique for rendering of transparent objects.
+The built of our deferred shader is described along with actual integration, of the front renderer and deferred shader techniques, is explained in particular.
+We discuss the test results of our prototype in terms of performance and image quality and describe the model we used for this testing.